harrietty/conju_build_alerts/README.md

     make build

-To deploy code or infrastructure changes:
+To see the changes Terraform intends to apply to the production stack, run:

-    terraform plan
+    $ terraform plan -var-file="secrets.tfvars"

+If you are happy with these changes, run:

-    terraform apply
+    $ terraform apply -var-file="secrets.tfvars"